carrieprice78/website/content/guides/search-filters/tests-measures.md

 #### PubMed

-"data collection"[mesh] OR "surveys and questionnaires"[mesh]
+"data collection"[mesh:noexp] OR "surveys and questionnaires"[mesh:noexp] OR "reference values"[mesh:noexp]

 ### Keywords

-index OR measure* OR questionnaire* OR scale* OR score* OR survey* OR test OR tests OR tool OR tools
+index OR indexes OR indice OR interview* OR instrument* OR measure* OR questionnaire* OR rubric* OR scale* OR score* OR survey* OR test OR tests OR tool OR tools